mrgokul/koalas/README.md

 Koalas
 ======

 Lightweight Data Analysis Framework.
 Inspired from R and Python-Pandas, and adapted to a terri*** language called Java.
-Use it only because you have no other choice.

 Two major concepts:
 * DataFrame